KonradBauer/Products-Page/README.md

 # Products Page

 ## This page is a template page of product app.
+After 30 secons you will see a pop-up Modal.
+This modal will be again pop-up if you hover on top of the page.

 ## See [Demo](https://konradbauer.github.io/Products-Page/)